 A new car might be the worst investment in the world.
 Why?
 A new car loses 15% to 20% of its value the minute you drive it off the dealership lot!
 But this phenomenon is not limited to new cars – used cars also quickly lose their value.

 If you are financing your car, it is unlikely that your car’s value will be equal to or greater than the amount of financing over the life of the loan.
 The bottom line is that most people owe far more than their car – new or used – is worth (i.e. upside down car loan), and that can have extremely expensive repercussions in the event of an auto wreck.
 Gap insurance might be the solution to avoid such a disaster.

-In the last few years, all kinds of industries have jumped on the IRS tax refund bandwagon.
-Almost half of Americans are issued refunds after filing their taxes, resulting in a profitable marketplace for a number of creative consumer opportunities.
-There are special deals on cars, deals on furniture, gift cards and more.
+In recent years, all kinds of industries have jumped on the IRS tax refund bandwagon.
+More than half of Americans are issued refunds after filing their taxes, resulting in a profitable marketplace for a number of creative consumer opportunities.
+Gift cards are offered, and there are special deals on cars, furniture, and more.

-Most tax refund deals promise to add some sort of premium to your refund and can be great ideas, especially if the timing is right – say, for example, if you happen to be planning to buy a car or a sofa and that purchase is a part of your regular budget.
+Many tax refund deals promise to add some sort of premium to your refund and can be very helpful, especially if the timing is right – for example, if you happen to be planning to buy a car or a sofa.

 There are times even better than Christmas – like the day that you get your tax refund check.
 But unlike Christmas, you never know when that exact day will come.